zakarouf/ztorg/README.md

 - Its a tile-based terminal game.
 - The Source Code is Made to be Independent.
 I'll release a more Refined Library which is not tied w/ ztorg In Future.
 But if You are fairly competent in programming.
 You can use my source and modify however you like.
-- Its more of a tech Demo rather than a game.
+- Its more of a Demo rather than a game.

 ### Installation & Execution